Public Media for the Yukon-Kuskokwim Delta

 Bethel-based dog rescue Bethel Friends of Canines (BFK9) sprang into action, looking for a way to evacuate the animals left behind.

 Jesslyn Elliot is the director of the Bethel-based nonprofit dog rescue.
-She said that as of Friday, Oct.
-17, the organization was caring for about 70 displaced dogs, most of them rescued in bush planes.
+As of Oct.
+19, about 118 displaced dogs have gone through the organization, most of them rescued in bush planes.

 BFK9 coordinated with school teachers that had stayed behind in the village, who rounded up the dogs to help them evacuate.